layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

   ![](.asset-output-frame_images/a46df20b.png "Event detail message accessor (Output Frame)")

   In the example above, the branch "Detail.Boat" from the message is output to EventBridge in JSON format.
-  To learn more about messages and data dictionary please check [here](/docs/concept/data-dictionary).
+  To learn more about messages and data dictionary, please check [here](/docs/concept/data-dictionary).

 * **`Resources`**: Define EventBridge Resource names here.